 There are some stipulations regarding this though most of these have more to do with the rental company than Turkish law.

-To rent a car you will need to have a valid driver’s licence, to have had a licence for at least one year, be at least 21 years old, and have a credit card.
-Your foreign drivers’ license will (usually) only be valid in the country for three months after entering the country.
+To rent a car you will need to have a valid driver’s license, to have had a license for at least one year, be at least 21 years old, and have a credit card.
+Your foreign drivers’ license will (usually) only be valid in the country for six months after entering the country.
+To revalidate it all you need is a new stamp in your passport.
 For more details concerning licensing contact a trusted car rental company.

 Police checks are quite common in Turkey.
-When approaching a police check be prepared to stop, but if the police don’t wave you to the side then you’re free to continue.
+When approaching a police check be prepared to stop, but if the police don’t indicate for you to stop then you’re free to continue.

 Paying bribes (rüşvet) isn’t a thing I have ever encountered or even heard of here so don’t worry about that.